MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M01_ak.md

 2. Browse to the **Microsoft Teams web client** at [**https://teams.microsoft.com**](https://teams.microsoft.com/) and sign in as **Lynne Robbins** (LynneR@&lt;YourTenant&gt;.onmicrosoft.com).

-3. Select **Use the Web app instead** if prompted to download Teams Desktop app.
+3. Select **Use the Web app instead** if prompted to download the Teams Desktop app.
 At the 'Stay signed in to all your apps' window, select **No, sign in to this app only**.

-4. Select **Join or create a team** from the lower left corner.
+4. Select **Join or create a team** from the lower-left corner.

 5. Select **Create team** >**From scratch** > **Private**.
 Enter the team name **Sales** and select **Create**.